EternalMelody/Undistract/README.md

-WARNING: This application is still in very early development stage.

 Avoid distractions from Android wear during driving with Undistract.

+Disclaimer: This application is still in very early development stage.

 Blacken your Android watch in three ways:
 1. Set up a Bluetooth device, that will trigger screen blacking on connection.
 Very useful when set up with your car Bluetooth.